canonical/checkbox/docs/how-to/freeze-checkbox-version.rst

 well as all PPAs (both private and public), as it was at any specified date and time, for any time and date after 1 March 2023.

-Snapshots are supported in Ubuntu 23.10 onwards, and also on updated installations of Ubuntu 20.04 LTS (with ``apt`` 2.0.10) and Ubuntu 22.04 LTS(with ``apt`` 2.4.11).
+Snapshots are supported in Ubuntu 23.10 or later, and also on updated installations of Ubuntu 20.04 LTS (with ``apt`` 2.0.10) and Ubuntu 22.04 LTS(with ``apt`` 2.4.11).